Time

 Drill into the concrete piers to fasten the steel brackets made from 3 x 3-in. steel angle.
 The 1/2-in. concrete anchors grip the concrete as the nuts are tightened.

 Cut the cedar posts to length, then use the cut-off ends to help you lay out the locations for the steel supports.
-The posts should be 78 in. from the edges of the inner posts on each corner as shown in the Figure B. Mark the edges of each post location and the hole locations of the supports with a pencil.
-Drill 1/2-in. holes into the concrete to accept the concrete anchor bolts (Photo 7).
+The posts should be 78 inches from the edges of the inner posts on each corner, as shown in Figure B. Mark the edges of each post location and the hole locations of the supports with a pencil.
+Drill 1/2-in. holes into the concrete to accept the concrete anchor bolts.
 This type of anchor is designed to grip the concrete as you tighten the nut.
 Drive the anchor bolts into the holes with a hammer, install the support, washer and nut and tighten the nut with a wrench.

 While a helper holds each post against each steel support, drill 3/8-in. pilot holes through the support into the post for the 3 x 1/2-in. lag screws.
 Use a wrench to tighten the lag screws.
 Complete only two sides as shown in Photo 8.

-Fasten each beam in place after clamping it to the posts.
-The bolts are made from 1/2-in. threaded rods.
-The beams are made from two 2×8 cedar boards.
+After clamping each beam to the posts, fasten it in place.
+The bolts are made from 1/2-in. threaded rods, and the beams are made from two 2×8 cedar boards.

 You’ll also need assistance to get the beams in place and clamped while you drill for the threaded rod.
-Start with the longer beams as shown in Photo 8.
+Start with the longer beams.
 Cut the 1/2-in. threaded rod to length with a hacksaw.
-Cut it 1/2 in. shorter than the measurement of two posts and the thickness of the beam.
+Cut it 1/2 inch shorter than the measurement of two posts and the thickness of the beam.
 This will hide the rod ends, washers and nuts within the post.

-Drill the countersink holes 1-1/4 in. deep into the posts.
+Drill the countersink holes 1-1/4 inch deep into the posts.
 Then drill a 1/2-in. hole through the post, beam and the post on the backside.
 Drill very carefully so the bit comes out in the right location on the opposite side.
 You can buy a long bit at home centers.
-If you can’t find a long bit, can buy a 1/2-in. spade drill bit and an extension.
+If you can’t find a long bit, you can buy a 1/2-in. spade drill bit and an extension.
 Slip a washer and nut on the end of the rod and drive it through with a hammer.
-Put a washer and nut on the side and tighten each side with a socket wrench as shown in Photo 8.
+Put a washer and nut on the side and tighten each side with a socket wrench.

 Install the short beams the same way as the longer beams.
 These are fastened with just one steel rod.
 After the beams are in place, check to see if the posts are plumb using a level.
 If they need to be adjusted, install a 2×4 brace from the bottom of one post to the top of an opposite post, check for plumb again and nail it in place.
 Keep the brace in position until you’ve completed the roof.